charliesz/Ticklist-Climbing/README.md

 - Top
 - Flash
 - Protected status changes using a configurable long press
+- Configurable status-confirmation duration from 0 to 3 seconds
+- Status-confirmation intervals of 0.25 seconds
 - Haptic feedback after successful status changes
 - Haptic feedback can be enabled or disabled in the settings
 - Stored status-entry date